Latest posts by Florian (see all)

-In addition, it is endlessly and 100% recyclable – and thus particularly environmentally friendly and resource-saving.
+In addition, glass is endlessly and 100% recyclable – and thus particularly environmentally friendly and resource-saving.

 Just be careful if you want to fill them with hot liquids.
-Glass, in general, does not tolerate excessive temperature differences – you should not submit it to a difference greater than 40 ° C.
+Glass, in general, does not tolerate dramatic temperature differences – you should not expose it to a difference greater than 40 ° C.

 Of course, there is always a risk of breakage with glass.
 Should you ever drop and break your bottle, though, the company will send you a new bottle in exchange for a proof of purchase or a photo of the mishap.